Dispersion Loss Counteracts Embedding Condensation and Improves Generalization in Small Language Models: Key Observations

 \subsection{Our Remedy: Dispersion Loss}

 Our hypothesis motivates the design of auxiliary objectives that explicitly promote embedding dispersion during training.
 For this purpose, we propose to augment the training loss with a dispersion loss as a regularizer.
-The dispersion loss is given by \eqref{eqn:dispersion_loss} and the full training objective is \eqref{eqn:main_loss}.
+The dispersion loss is given by \eqref{eqn:dispersion_loss} and the full training objective is given by \eqref{eqn:main_loss}.
+The pseudocode is provided in Appendix~\ref{sec:pseudo_code}.
 Here, $\mathcal{L}_\text{train}$ denotes the standard training loss, which defaults to the cross-entropy loss for next-token prediction in most language models. \paragraph{Dispersion loss} The dispersion loss is a straightforward objective that directly counteracts the condensation of cosine similarities by spreading out all embeddings on the unit hypersphere (Table~\ref{tab:loss_formulation} row 1 and Figure~\ref{fig:loss_illustration}a).
 In practice, we use the inverse cosine to map cosine similarity to an angular distance for numerical stability.
 During training, the loss is computed over the embedding vectors of each input sequence and aggregated across all layers.
 The resulting implementation has a time complexity of $\mathcal{O}(N^2 F)$ per batch, where $N$ is the sequence length and $F$ is the feature dimension.
-We leave further optimization of this quadratic cost to future work.
+In practice, we can subsample a small number of tokens over the sequence dimension, and the additional computational cost becomes manageable.

 In addition to the canonical dispersion loss, we implemented three alternative formulations of the dispersion loss, and evaluated them in our main experiments.

 \paragraph{Decorrelation} The decorrelation formulation minimizes off-diagonal entries of the covariance matrix of embeddings~(Table~\ref{tab:loss_formulation} row 2 and Figure~\ref{fig:loss_illustration}b).
 By construction, this loss reduces the correlations between feature dimensions, which indirectly promotes more diverse embedding vector directions in the representation space.